PS/2 port: Durability

 PS/2 connectors are not designed to be plugged in and out very often, which can lead to bent or broken pins.
-Additionally, PS/2 connectors only insert in one direction and must be rotated correctly before attempting connection.
+Additionally, PS/2 connectors only insert in one direction and must be oriented correctly before attempting connection.
 (If a user attempts to insert the connector in the wrong orientation and then tries to rotate it to the correct orientation without first pulling it out, then bent pins could result.)

-Most but not all connectors include an arrow or flat section which is usually aligned to the right or top of the jack before being plugged in.
+Most, but not all connectors, include an arrow or flat section which is usually aligned to the right or top of the receptacle before being plugged in.
 The exact direction may vary on older or non-ATX computers and care should be taken to avoid damaged or bent pins when connecting devices.
 This issue is slightly alleviated in modern times with the advent of the PS/2-to-USB adapter: users can just leave a PS/2 connector plugged into the PS/2-to-USB adapter at all times and not risk damaging the pins this way.
 A USB-to-PS/2 adapter does not have this problem.